atari-monk/apollo/content/Morpheus/Test_Scenes/Renderer100.md

 It is used to translate sprite so point form transform.position is in center of sprite.
 7. This behavior is just stupid in retrospect, but i didnt know better at 1.0.0.
 I dint delete this version becouse a lot of features worked on it and wanted to transfer them.
-Even as transfer is done it remains a point of not to do.
+Even as transfer is done it remains a point to show of what 'not to do'.
-Also to show at the beggining and always, one makes weird assumptions/decisions.
+Also to show that, at the beggining and always, one makes weird assumptions/decisions.

 ---